catalinav123/APA102Library/README.txt

 APA102 is a RGB LED with a built-in controller.
 This library allows you to control an LED, a strip and a matrix formed from more LEDS.
+The controller used is ATMEGA328 with a 16MHz crystal.

 	To use this library #include “apa102_led.h”